-This product works great on those "Love Bugs" that can be found in Florida.
+Works great on those "Love Bugs" found in Florida

 Bugs B Gone is fast-acting, which allows you to remove bug splatters and insects without heavy scrubbing, which would induce swirl marks into the paint's finish.
 Bugs B Gone is powerful yet safe.
 Scrubbing can usually be eliminated when using Bugs B Gone and a high-pressure wash.
 Bugs B Gone is also an excellent product to use on your motorcycle or boat.